A look at de Blasio's NYC mayoral tenure and what's next

 L. Joy Williams, a political strategist and president of the Brooklyn NAACP, said de Blasio seemed to approach the confrontation with the NYPD “as a political crisis, rather than as a humanity crisis.”

-De Blasio acknowledged the tension with some police union leaders and some police reform activists, saying he doesn't agree with all of them abut thinks mainstream New Yorkers wanted something in the middle.
+De Blasio acknowledged the tension with some police union leaders and some police reform activists, saying he doesn't agree with all of them and thinks mainstream New Yorkers wanted something in the middle.

 ___ WHAT'S NEXT (AND WHAT'S NOT)